DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 - Automate documentation generation where appropriate

 ### 2. **Leverage LLM Strengths**
-- Use Claude for creative ideation and requirement expansion
-- Use Claude Code for structured code generation and React components
+- Use multimodal models (Claude Vision) for requirements and prototyping
+- Use high-quality models (Claude Code) for the heavy lifting in implementation
-- Use Cursor for targeted refinements and improvements
+- Use cost-effective agentic assistants (Cursor, Copilot) for focused refinements
+- Match LLM capabilities to specific phase needs for optimal results
 - Save important outputs before ending LLM sessions

 ### 3. **Start with UI**
 - Begin with pencil sketches to drive requirements discussions
 - Use simple wireframes to focus on functionality and user experience
+- Use LLM image models to ingest and analyze wireframes or sketches
-- Generate working React code from UI mockups
+- Generate working React code snippets from UI discussions during requirements phase
+- Store these code snippets in the catalog for the implementation phase

 ### 4. **Establish Clear Checkpoints**
 - Define clear criteria for moving between phases